line/planet-kit-quickstart-web/README.md

 > This quick start project is based on WebPlanetKit 5.2.x.

+## Planet Documentation

+[Planet Documentation](https://docs.lineplanet.me/) provides additional resources to help you integrate LINE Planet into your service.
+These resources include LINE Planet specifications, developer guides for each client platform, and server API references.

 ## About PlanetKit SDK

 PlanetKit is a client SDK for LINE Planet, which is a cloud-based real-time communications platform as a service (CPaaS) that helps you build a voice and video call environment.
 With LINE Planet, you can integrate call features into your service at minimum cost.